Babylon 5 and Twin Peaks:

 Oh, and about the "8 Miles" in the title of this article.
 Babylon 5 literally was just under eight miles from Twin Peaks.
 The re-purposed ball-bearing factory where seasons one and two of Twin Peaks were filmed—after the pilot was shot in Washington state—is located at 7700 Balboa Blvd.
 Van Nuys, CA 91406.
 Almost eight miles away, via Roscoe Blvd., is the converted hot-tub factory—at 8615 Tamarack Ave.
 Sun Valley, CA 91352—where the Babylon 5 series was shot.

 Jason Davis is the author of Writing the X-Files, available now from Amazon.com.
-Since 2008 he has been the senior editor at B5 Books, editing two dozen books on Babylon 5.
+Since 2008 he has been the senior editor at B5 Books, editing moe than 30 books about Babylon 5.
 He’s now also the director of the Harlan Ellison Books Preservation Project.